 - Bleeding disorders – Hemophilia, von Willebrand disease, or different disorders may cause uncontrolled or extreme bleeding.

-- Cervical infection – These might be as a result of a sexually transmitted infections, such as chlamydia or gonorrhea.
+- Cervical infection – These might be a result of sexually transmitted infections, such as chlamydia or gonorrhea.

 - Ectopic pregnancy – This situation happens when the fertilized egg implants itself to the exterior of the uterus, usually within the fallopian tube.
 It is a medical emergency requiring rapid treatment.

 - Contraception – An infection from an intrauterine device (IUD) or hormone adjustments as a result of contraception drugs may cause heavy bleeding (heavy implantation bleeding)

 - Uterine cancer – A uncommon cause of uterine bleeding, it is possible that uterine cancer may cause signs similar to heavy implantation bleeding.